phax/peppol-commons/README.md

 * v9.4.0 - work in progress
     * Renamed `IParticipantIdentifierScheme` to `IPeppolParticipantIdentifierScheme`
     * Tried to make the usage of `IIdentifierFactory` more customizable
+    * Made `AbstractRevocationCheckBuilder` and `PeppolRevocationCache` top-level classes
+    * Extracted class `TrustedCACertificates` to hold a list of certificates
 * v9.3.6 - 2024-04-24
     * Added new class `PeppolLaxIdentifierFactory`
     * Added new enum entry `ESMPIdentifierType.PEPPOL_LAX` for SMP handling.
 See [smp#275](https://github.com/phax/phoss-smp/issues/275).